 Howard M. Temin discovered reverse transcriptase (independently discovered by David Baltimore at MIT).
 The discovery of this enzyme helped to explain how retroviruses cause cancer and AIDS.

-Paul Ahlquist, PhD, Professor of Oncology, and his colleagues discovered that three broad classes of viruses - including those that harbor the agents that cause such diverse ailments as AIDS, the common cold and cancer-causing hepatitis C - share functional traits that suggest they all evolved from a common ancestor.
+Paul Ahlquist and his colleagues discovered that three broad classes of viruses - including those that harbor the agents that cause such diverse ailments as AIDS, the common cold and cancer-causing hepatitis C - share functional traits that suggest they all evolved from a common ancestor.
 A better understanding of such commonalities may lead to the development of broad-spectrum antiviral agents.

-Van R. Potter's, MD, Professor of Oncology, theory of "enzyme inhibition and sequential blocking" led to the use of multi-drug therapy for cancer patients.
+Van R. Potter's theory of "enzyme inhibition and sequential blocking" led to the use of multi-drug therapy for cancer patients.

-Bill Sudgen, PhD, Professor of Oncology and co-workers discovered the mechanisms by which the cancer-causing Epstein-Barr virus grows in infected human cells.
+Bill Sudgen and colleagues discovered the mechanisms by which the cancer-causing Epstein-Barr virus grows in infected human cells.

-Michael N. Gould, PhD, Professor of Oncology, developed the means to generate rats null for desired genes allowing the detailed study of the contributions of BRCA1, BRCA2, and APC genes to the development of breast and colon cancers in this model organism.
+Michael N. Gould developed the means to generate rats null for desired genes allowing the detailed study of the contributions of BRCA1, BRCA2, and APC genes to the development of breast and colon cancers in this model organism.
 Rats null for APC, a model to study colon cancer, were generated by William Dove, PhD, in collaboration with Dr. Gould.